Executive Director & Founder

 Working with Dr. Ed Boles, a watershed ecologist and professor at Galen, Emil has increased his knowledge of ecological systems and the importance of riparian forest conservation.
 He is also a member of the Belize chapter of the Mesoamerican Society for Biology and Conservation (MSBC).

-Emil's interests are mainly in ecological restoration, permaculture, regenerative agriculture, and reversing the negative effects of ocean acidification as means of mitigating climate change.
+Emil's interests are mainly in ecological restoration, permaculture, regenerative agriculture, and reversing the negative effects of ocean acidification as a means of mitigating climate change.

 Prior to working in water treatment and environmental education, Emil was also an athlete on the Galen Eagles basketball team, Association of Tertiary Level Institutions of Belize (ATLIB) champions for four consecutive years.
 Other than that, he enjoys cooking traditional Belizean meals and hanging out at family barbecues by the river in San Ignacio or Corozal.